pwichmann/supply_chain_mining/README.md

 ## This repository
 This repository provides supplemental material, such as annotation samples and a sample BiLSTM architecture.
 A pre-trained network, the full code or full training dataset cannot be provided.

-Please get in touch with [versed.ai](https://www.versed.ai) if you would like to get access for academic purposes or have a business interest.
+Please get in touch with [Versed.AI](https://www.versed.ai) if you would like to get access for academic purposes or have a business interest.
 Versed AI is a Cambridge-based startup aiming to automatically extract supply chain maps from text.
+Among other achievements, the Versed AI team has recently won the Entrepreneurial Postdocs of Cambridge business plan competition (including a £20k investment sponsored by Cambridge Enterprise).